lnlyssg/blog/_drafts/caddy.md

 You can choose to use something that wouldn't exist on the internet like `mycooldomain.localhost` but I would recommend purchasing your own domain name.

 ## AdGuard Home
-There are lots of guides and articles on getting this installed and set-up, in my case I have it running on a Raspberry Pi 2 and Pi3 at home and also running externally on an Oracle Cloud free server with the excellent [adguardhome-sync](https://github.com/bakito/adguardhome-sync) running to keep them all in sync.
+There are lots of guides and articles on getting this installed and set-up, in my case I have it running on a Raspberry Pi 2 and Pi 3 at home as well as running externally on an Oracle Cloud server with the excellent [adguardhome-sync](https://github.com/bakito/adguardhome-sync) running to keep them all in sync.
 We'll return to the AdGuard Home settings further down....

 ## Tailscale
 I love Tailscale, there's a nice explainer [here](https://www.caseyliss.com/2024/3/27/tailscale) extolling the virtues which says it better than I can and saves me having to say all the same stuff.
 The two important things to set-up are: